pablosalvador10/gbb-ai-smart-document-processing/README.md

 ### Problem

-Enterprises often have millions of unprocessed documents in their archives, leading to inefficiencies.
-Our goal is to categorize these documents into 16 initial categories, enabling chat functionality, key information extraction, and data understanding.
-We aim to make this data searchable using Azure AI Search with high relevance scores.
+Enterprises often have millions of documents stored in their archives.
+These documents are typically unprocessed or manually processed, leading to inefficiencies and potential human error.
+Our objective is to categorize ("tag") these documents into 16 initial categories using fine-tuned neural document intelligence models.

+Once classified, we will focus on the documents labeled as invoices and enable a "chat with your invoices" functionality.
+This involves addressing OCR (Optical Character Recognition), classification, and NER (Named Entity Recognition) challenges simultaneously.
+By doing so, companies can efficiently tag their documentation, vectorize it, and index it into a vector database, making their data easily searchable.

 ### Data